-The post-season elk population in this DAU was above 8,000 animals between 1989 and 1997 and at a high of nearly 9,000 elk in 1990.
-E-13 is an Over-the-Counter (OTC) elk DAU for hunting.
-Significant antlerless harvest in the last decade has reduced the population to the current post-hunt population estimate of approximately 4,700.
-Antlerless licensing strategies has been liberal since 1999 and as a result antlerless harvest has exceeded antlered harvest 8 out of the past 10 years.
-Mean bull harvest for the years 1985 to 2009 is 501.
-The last five year average for bull harvest is 432.
-As a result of this significant historical harvest, private land game damage conflicts have been minimal during the past 10 years within this DAU.
+The current population objective is 2,700.
+The post-season elk population in this DAU has been above 5,000 animals on several occasions and at a high of over 6,600 elk in 1995.
+Antlerless harvest has reduced the population to the current post-hunt population estimate of 3,970.
+Antlerless licenses have been liberal and are additional since 1999.
+Antlerless harvest has exceeded antlered harvest 7 out of the past 10 years.
+Attempting to reduce this herd to 2,700 animals has resulted in declining hunter success and satisfaction.
+Private land game damage conflicts have been minimal within the past 10 years within this DAU.

-The previous plan had a sex ratio (bulls:100 cows) objective of 24.
-Observed sex ratios averaged 29 bulls:100 cows from 1991 to 2009 and 34 bulls:100 cows from 2005 to 2009.
-Applying antler point restrictions, limiting participation in 1st and 4th rifle seasons, and increasing antlerless harvest has allowed bull to cow ratios to gradually increase and has provided good hunter opportunity and animal quality.
+The current plan has a sex ratio objective of 24.
+Observed sex ratios averaged 25 bulls:100 cows from 1991 to 2009 and 23 bulls:100 cows from 2005 to 2009.
+Applying antler point restrictions, limiting 1st and 4th rifle seasons, and increased antlerless harvest has maintained bull to cow ratios and has balanced good opportunity and quality.

-E-13 Significant Issues
+E-8 Significant Issues

 Only a limited amount of habitat is available in this DAU to support elk in the winter.
-Winter habitat continues to be converted to housing and associated development.
-Only 8% of the DAU is considered severe winter range for elk, and the majority of it lies within private property.
+Habitat continues to be converted to housing and associated development.
+Only 10% of elk severe winter range is in this DAU, the majority of it lies within private property.

+Rocky Mountain National Park (RMNP) lies on the east side of this DAU.
+Elk utilize the portion of RMNP within this DAU throughout summer and fall and then migrate during the winter complicating management.
+Additionally, hunter harvest does not occur within RMNP.
 Since 1998, the mountain pine beetle infestations and resulting lodgepole pine mortality has significantly altered the vegetation type in this DAU.
-The loss of the lodgepole pine canopy has created an early seral stage that is abundant with grasses, forbs and shrubs.
-Thus, the forage for elk has increased significantly within the lodgepole forest.
-The resulting carrying capacity for elk has increased within this DAU and distribution of elk had been dramatically altered.
-This distribution and increased use of the lodgepole forest has also contributed to the reduction in game damage conflicts.
+Forage for elk has increased significantly within the lodgepole forest.
+Carrying capacity for elk has increased within this DAU and distribution of elk had been dramatically altered.
+This distribution and increased use of the lodgepole forest has contributed to the reduction in game damage conflicts.

-The majority of this DAU lies within public land managed by the United States Forest Service (USFS) or Bureau of Land Management (BLM).
-Changes in recreational use such as the increase in mountain bikes, all-terrain vehicles, and snowmobiles on public lands have made many more areas accessible throughout the year.
-Elk are susceptible to these types of recreational disturbances.
-Coupling these recreational changes with concentrations of hunters within certain areas of public land displaces elk onto private land where they are minimally hunted or not hunted at all.
+The majority of this DAU lies within public land management (USFS, BLM, or NPS).
+Changes in recreational use such as the increase in mountain bikes, all-terrain vehicles, and snowmobiles within the public land have made areas more accessible throughout the year.
+Elk are increasingly susceptible to these types of recreational disturbances.
+Coupling these recreational changes with an increased concentration of hunters within certain area of public land, elk are often displaced onto private land where they are minimally hunted or not hunted at all.

-E-13 Management Alternatives
+E-8 Management Alternatives

-Four post-season population objective alternatives for E-13 have been evaluated:
+Three post-season population objective alternatives for E-8 have been evaluated:

-- 1. 3,000 to 3,600 (current population objective) - 2.
-4,100 to 4,900 (lower range of current population estimate) - 3.
-Preferred Alternative 4,700 to 5,500 (upper range of current population estimate) - 4.
-5,100 to 6,000 (increase of 9% from current population estimate)
+- 1. 2,700 to 3,600 (current population objective) - 2.
+Preferred Alternative 3,600 to 4,300 (current population) - 3.
+4,500 to 5,500 (20% increase)

-Alternative 1 would decrease the current population of elk by 36%.
-Alternative 2 proposes a lower range which is inclusive of the current population estimate Alternative 3 is the preferred alternative that proposes a higher range inclusive of the current population estimate.
-Alternative 4 would increase the current population of elk by approximately a 9%, which is still below the population peaks of over 8,000 seen in 1989 and 1997.
-The preferred alternative of 4,700 to 5,500 is appropriate for the habitat capabilities of the DAU and was selected to balance elk population size, hunter satisfaction, and minimal game damage conflicts.
+Alternative 1 continues to decrease the population by 20%.
+Alternative 2 is the preferred alternative that is the current population.
+Alternative 3 is approximately a 20% increase in the current population size, but is still below population peak of 5,800 to 6,600 in 1994 through 1996 when game damage issues were much greater.
+The preferred alternative of 3,600 to 4,300 is appropriate given habitat capabilities and was selected to attempt to balance population size between current reduced hunter satisfaction and minimal game damage conflicts.